KaMuZunai/BL3-Overhaul/README.md

-### BL3Overhaul
+# BL3Overhaul

-This Mod Rebalances the game and adds quality of life features
+This Mod Rebalances the game and adds quality of life features to achive a more fun experience while also keeping it challenging in the higher mayhem modes.

-#
+# General Mayhem Mode Changes

+- Damage Over Time Scales With Mayhem

+- No Modifiers From Mayhem 1 - 10

+- Mayhem Parts Do Not Apply And Are Not Visible

+- Mayhem Locked Items Are No Longer Dropped To Any Mayhem Mode

+- Vermivorus Spawns In Any Mayhem Difficulty

+## Mayhem Scaling Changes

-# Mayhem 1 Changes
+### Mayhem 1 Changes
-#

 Mayhem 1 HP, Shield, Armor
 500%